pwa-builder/ManifoldCordova/readme.md

 }
 </pre>

-The W3C manifest enables the configuration of the application’s name, its starting URL, and the icons it uses.
+The W3C manifest enables the configuration of the application’s name, its starting URL, default orientation, and the icons it uses.
 In addition, it will update the application’s security policy to control access to external domains.

 When the application is launched, the plugin automatically handles navigation to the site’s starting URL.